Japan Self-Defense Forces: National Security Strategy

 On 17 December 2013, National Security Strategy was adopted by Cabinet decision.
 NSS sets the basic orientation of diplomatic and defense policies related to national security.
 NSS presents the content of the policy of "Proactive Contribution to Peace" in a concrete manner and promotes better understanding of Japan's national security policy.

 On 25 July 2018, the Japanese government settled on a 3-year strategy to counter possible cyberattacks against key parts of the nation's infrastructure ahead of the 2020 Tokyo Olympic and Paralympic Games.

 In December 2022, Japan announced a new national security strategy.
 This new strategy would increase all "national security-related spending" to 2 percent of Japan's GDP, while increasing the military budget from 5.4 trillion yen ($40 billion) in 2022 to 8.9 trillion yen ($66 billion) by 2027, up 65%.
 This would lead to a spending a total of around 43 trillion yen ($321 billion) between 2023 and 2027, up 56% from 2019 to 2023.
-Japan also has stated its plans to invest in counter-strike capabilities, including buying US Tomahawk cruise missiles and developing its own weapons systems, including Hyper Velocity Gliding Projectile, Japan's first de facto ballistic missile carrying hypersonic glide vehicle with a range of 3,000 km, and Type 12 Kai cruise missile with a range of more than 1000 km.
+Japan also has stated its plans to invest in counter-strike capabilities, including buying US Tomahawk cruise missiles and developing its own weapons systems, including Hyper Velocity Gliding Projectile, Japan's first de facto ballistic missile carrying hypersonic glide vehicle with a range of 3,000 km, and the improved Type 12 cruise missile with a range of more than 1000 km.
+As the first concrete implementation of this strategy, deployment of the Type 25 SSM, with a range of 1,000 km, and the Type 25 HVGP, with a range of several hundred kilometers, began on 31 March 2026.